sanjay-khattar/homeworks/homework/README.md

 # What is this?
-This homework is a part of the interview process for Tilofy.
-The idea is to take a real world problem we have at Tilofy and try to present to candidates.
-The candidate can complete the homework in their own time.
-The code should be your highest quality code that you would deliver to your team for testing in production.
+This homework is a part of some interview process.

 # What is the goal?
 The goal is to create a web application that can resize images without blocking.
 This means you need to create a web application that can queue up images and later fetched when complete.
 Your web application should be able to do two things.